Case Study 1: Some introductory information

 CF is caused by altered CFTR genes.
 The CFTR protein controls the movement of salt and water in and out of cells.
 People with CF experience a build-up of thick, sticky mucus in the lungs, digestive system and other organs, causing a wide range of challenging symptoms affecting the entire body.

-This condition is inherited in an autosomal receive pattern (see Glossary).
+This condition is inherited in an autosomal recessive pattern (see Glossary).
 To work out the risks of a couple having an affected pregnancy you make the following calculation:

 First, you take the Mother’s Risk multiplied by the Father’s Risk.
 This gives you the probability that both parents are carriers.